tnuevaes/CPE322_S23/README.md

-# Github Repo for CPE322
+# GitHub Repo for CPE 322
 ## Teddy Nueva Espana
 ###### *I pledge my honor that I have abided by the Stevens Honor System*